lw8192/Red-Team-Rising/CheatSheets/ActiveDirectory.md

 Compromise domain controller -> can modify all domain-joined computers or execute applications on them.

 AD: depends on DNS server, typical DC hosts DNS server that is authoritative for a given domain.
+Authentication mechanisms: Kerberos or NTLM

 Typical AD pen test:
 - Exploit and gain access to host on domain as a domain user
 - Enumerate domain users and groups.
 - Privilege escalate or move laterally.
-- Get Domain Admin access, pwn domin controller.
+- Get Domain Admin or Service Account access and onto the domain controller.

 ## Quick Commands